brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [　] One or two of the documents in the repo may be suitable for quick rewriting as blog posts.

 ### **Environment track**

- * [Ｘ] Supply a MWE of an IBus Chinese IME to @saul for his debugging with `i3`.
-I need to figure out how to take a screen shot in order to be sure of what I've done; also, there are a few more font-size options to be tried first.

  * [　] Post IBus issue about lack of menu control.